From small plates to market stalls, take-out, dig in at one

 Known for its cheeses and catering, The Pantry is a big hit with the locals and is frankly, one of the best places for a delicious lunch and for take away.
 They serve breakfast foods, lunch and afternoon tea.
 An enticing display of baked goods like muffins, pies, cakes, and cookies can be found at the front counter.
 They also carry a great selection of gift items like olive oils, kitchenware, linens, and dishes.
 Their catering service is legendary.
 Best baguettes around.

 A certified organic vegetable farm with a stand located along East Street in Washington.

 24 East St, Washington

 Held in the Judy Black Memorial Park and Gardens in Washington Depot, the market offers fresh fruit, vegetables, meats from local farms, and other goodies such as cakes, pies, jams, and syrup.
 Vendors include many local businesses.

 Washington Farmers’ Market

-Provides snacks, varieties of award-winning wine, beer, and beautiful views in Watertown.
+A Watertown staple with varieties of award-winning wine, beer, and beautiful views.

 Roma Ristorante offers authentic Italian food, handcrafted and served in generous portions.
 They aim to provide each guest a unique and memorable experience.
 They have been voted the best Italian in Connecticut 2017, 2018, 2019, and 2020.